-&lt;sup>5 For information on the President's proposal and the congressional initiatives, see CRS Report RL32044, Immigration: Policy Considerations Related To Guest Worker Programs, by Andorra Bruno.
+10 For information on the President's proposal and the congressional initiatives, see CRS Report RL32044, Immigration: Policy Considerations Related To Guest Worker Programs, by Andorra Bruno.

-Earlier, on February 19-20, 2004, Department of Homeland Security Secretary Tom Ridge met with Mexican Government Secretary Santiago Creel in Mexico City to review progress under the U.S.-Mexico Border Partnership.
+On February 19-20, 2004, Department of Homeland Security Secretary Tom Ridge met with Mexican Government Secretary Santiago Creel in Mexico City to review progress under the U.S.-Mexico Border Partnership.
 The two leaders signed the U.S.-Mexico Action Plan for Cooperation and Border Safety for 2004, as well as a Memorandum of Understanding on the Safe, Orderly, Dignified and Humane Repatriation of Mexican Nationals.
-They also committed to develop six new Secure Electronic Network for Traveler's Rapid Inspection (SENTRI) lanes for pre-screened, low-risk individuals, and to develop five new Free and Secure Trade (FAST) lanes for pre-cleared cargo.
+They also committed to develop six new Secure Electronic Network for Traveler's Rapid Inspection (SENTRI) lanes for prescreened, low-risk individuals, and to develop five new Free and Secure Trade (FAST) lanes for pre-cleared cargo.